Spribille-lab/2024-Microbial-occurrence-in-lichen-metagenomes/README.md

 		* Changed SRR14722135 (Mycocalicium) LFS assignemnet from public_SRR14722135_concoct_merged.1 to public_SRR14722135_metabat2_bin.8 (lower coverage but groups with the right group)
 		* Changed SRR14722098 (Acarospora sinopica) LFS from public_SRR14722098_metabat2_bin.9 to public_SRR14722090_metabat2_bin.14 (lower coverage but groups with the right group)
 	* Checked against NCBI to confirm that the organism as listed in the NCBI metadata, FEN number, and placement in the tree are consistent.
 Made changes:
 		* SRR14722289 changed Diploschistes (acc. to NCBI metadata)-> Parmotrema (acc. to the NCBI name, FEN number and the tree)
 		* SRR14721950 changed Myalospora (acc. to NCBI name and metadata) -> Pseudosagedia (acc. to FEN number and the tree)
 	* Identified problematic cases, that couldn't be resolved.
 All of them have "mycobiont_missassigned" in the `results/tables/MAG_confirmed_roles_bwa.tsv` table
 		* SRR14722032: Platismatia tuckermanii, the only fungal MAG groups with Ochrolehcia/Pertusaria/Lepra
 		* SRR14722092: Chrysotrix, grouped with trapeliopsis/gomphillus
 		* SRR14722327: Catillaria, grouped with Leprocaulon
 		* SRR14722303: Rinodina, groups with Lecanora
 		* SRR14722033: Lecanora, groups with Parmeliaceae
 		* SRR14722324: Lepraria,  grouped with Leprocaulon
 		* SRR14722131: Parmotrema, groups with Thelotrema
 		* SRR14722208: Ricasolia, groups with Parmeliaceae
 		* SRR14722229: Lecidea, groups with Lecanora
 		* SRR14722034: Lepraria,  grouped with Parmeliaceae
 		* SRR14722085: Psedosagedia, grouped with theloschistales
 		* SRR14722185: Mycobilimbia, groups with byssoloma
 		* SRR14722222: Arthonia, groupswith eurotios
 		* SRR14722160: Herteliana, groups with Lepraria
 	* used `code/make_list_excluded_mtg.R` to save this list as a table in `results/tables/excluded_metagenomes.txt`
 		* This table is referred to in the text as **Table SXXX**
 	* saved the updated assignments as `results/tables/MAG_confirmed_roles_bwa.txt`

-This table is one of the key tables used for producing figures and tables downstream.
+**NB:** This table is one of the key tables used for producing figures and tables downstream.
 Each line represents a MAG occurrence, i.e. each instant a MAG is present in a metagenome.
 It provides info on:
 * the MAG: size, taxonomy
 * the metagenome: what lichen symbiosis it's made from)
 * the occurrence: breadth and depth of coverage of this MAG in this metagenome

 ### 4.5.
 Identifying most frequent bacterial groups
 * Used `code/find_dominant_bacteria.R` to identify bacterial lineages of interest